Bharathkumar-Tamilarasu/Bharathkumar-Tamilarasu/README.md

 ## 🙋‍♂️ About Me

-⚡️ Data analytics and machine learning professional with 4+ years of experience in telecom and pharma.
+⚡️ I'm Bharathkumar, a data analytics and machine learning professional with over 4 years of experience, primarily working in the telecom and pharmaceutical industries.

-⚡️ Skilled in Python, SQL, and Azure Databricks.

-⚡️ Expertise in migrating models, optimizing workflows, and improving performance.
+⚡️ I specialize in data processing and machine learning using tools like Python, PySpark, and SQL, with hands-on experience in Azure Databricks, Delta Lake, and MLflow.

 ## 🎯 Objective